mpelos/virtual-agora/docs/project_spec_2.md

 ##### **Phase 1: Agenda Setting**

-1.  **Agenda Proposal Node:** This node prompts each **Discussing Agent** to propose 3-5 potential agenda items based on the user's theme.
+1.  **Agenda Proposal Node:** This node prompts each **Discussing Agent** to propose 3-5 strategic topics that serve as a compass to guide discussion toward the best possible conclusion.
+Agents are instructed to think strategically about what needs to be discussed and in what order to build comprehensive understanding.
+2.  **Topic Refinement Node:** This node presents all initial proposals to each **Discussing Agent** and prompts them to collaboratively refine their topics.
+Agents review all proposals with a strategic lens, considering synthesis opportunities, gap analysis, flow optimization, and collaboration possibilities.
+This enables agents to merge similar topics, fill critical gaps, ensure logical progression, and maintain focus on creating an optimal pathway to comprehensive conclusions.
-2.  **Collate Proposals Node:** The collected proposals are passed to this node, which invokes the **Moderator Agent** to read all suggestions and compile a single, deduplicated list of agenda items.
+3.  **Collate Proposals Node:** The collected refined proposals are passed to this node, which invokes the **Moderator Agent** to read all suggestions and compile a single, deduplicated list of agenda items.
-3.  **Agenda Voting Node:** A polling node presents the collated list to the **Discussing Agents** and instructs them to vote on their preferred order of discussion.
+4.  **Agenda Voting Node:** A polling node presents the collated list to the **Discussing Agents** and instructs them to vote on their preferred order of discussion.
-4.  **Synthesize Agenda Node:** This node invokes the **Moderator Agent**, providing it with all the natural language votes.
+5.  **Synthesize Agenda Node:** This node invokes the **Moderator Agent**, providing it with all the natural language votes.
 The Moderator's task is to analyze the votes, break any ties, and produce a final, rank-ordered agenda.
     - **Output Format:** The Moderator's output **must** be a JSON object: `{"proposed_agenda": ["Agenda Item C", "Agenda Item A", "Agenda Item B"]}`.
-5.  **HITL - Agenda Approval Node:** The system parses the Moderator's JSON.
+6.  **HITL - Agenda Approval Node:** The system parses the Moderator's JSON.
 The ordered agenda is displayed to the **User**, who must approve or edit it to proceed.
 This user-approved agenda is saved to the graph's state.

 ##### **Phase 2: Discussion Loop (Per Agenda Item)**